MAP OF MATARA

 Planted with old Gloucestershire apple varieties, the orchard produces an abundance of fruit which we share with birds, badgers and mice.

-25.LADY WITH DOVE
+43.LADY WITH DOVE

 Carved in situ from a dead oak tree, she holds a dove in her hands, a symbol of peace.
 (The sculptor is Nick Barton, a forester in the Isle of Man, who also carved the golden storks in the cloistered courtyard).